 Start with your most important content and work your way down.
 In mobile emails, it’s the hierarchy that counts.
 If your email gets too long, delete the columns that aren’t really necessary.

-The email design from Perfectglasses.co.uk makes use of one-single columns only.
+The email design from Perfectglasses.co.uk makes use of single columns only.
 This makes it easy for the eye to spot the Shop button, as they’re positioned on the same spot for each pair of glasses.

 The fewer words you can use, the better.
 When emails contain a lot of text, the reader needs to scroll more to get through the entire newsletter.
 On mobile devices, the amount of scrolling will be significantly more.
 That’s why it’s recommended to keep your writing short and compact.